New Prague in Scott County, Minnesota — The American Midwest (Upper Plains)

 The City of New Prague

 Topics.
-This historical marker is listed in these topic lists: Agriculture • Animals • Parks & Recreational Areas • Settlements & Settlers.
-A significant historical year for this entry is 1990.
+This historical marker is listed in these topic lists: Parks & Recreational Areas • Settlements & Settlers.
+A significant historical year for this entry is 1856.

 Other nearby markers.
-At least 8 other markers are within 12 miles of this marker, measured as the crow flies.
-Northside Park (approx. 0.3 miles away); Philipp's Park (approx. one mile away); Reverend Emil Polášek (approx. 7.3 miles away); Nachbar Donated Site (approx. 9.1 miles away); Veterans Memorial (approx. 10.9 miles away); a different marker also named Veterans Memorial (approx. 11 miles away); a different marker also named Veterans Memorial (approx. 11.3 miles away); The Episcopal Church of the Transfiguration (approx. 11.3 miles away).
+At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
+Northside Park (approx. 0.9 miles away); Greenway Park (approx. one mile away); Reverend Emil Polášek (approx. 7.3 miles away); Nachbar Donated Site (approx. 8.7 miles away); Veterans Memorial (approx. 10 miles away); a different marker also named Veterans Memorial (approx. 10.1 miles away); a different marker also named Veterans Memorial (approx. 10.4 miles away); The Episcopal Church of the Transfiguration (approx. 10˝ miles away).
 Touch for a list and map of all markers in New Prague.

 Related markers.
 Click here for a list of markers that are related to this marker.